Trolleybuses in Lviv

-The Lviv trolleybus (Львівський тролейбус, translit.: L’vivs’kyi troleibus) is a trolleybus system in Lviv, Ukraine.
+Trolleybuses are part of the public transport system of Lviv, Ukraine.
 The trolleybus network is operated by Lvivelectrotrans - a municipal enterprise, that is the operator of trams and trolleybuses in the city.
 LET is owned by the Lviv City Council.
-The length of the contact network is 136 km (01.2023), and the length of the route network is 169 km (01.2021).
+As of January 2023, the length of the contact network is 136 km long, and (as of January 2021) the length of the route network is 169 km.
 As of 2021, 24,678,300 paid passengers (including 2,785,623 students) used trams and trolleybuses.
 In 2021, trolleybuses performed 3.29 million kilometers of transportation work (vehicle-km).
 In January 2024, 900,744 passengers were transported by trolleybus routes.

 History

 The first idea of introducing trolleybus traffic in Lviv dates back to April 1909.
 It is connected with the construction of a tram line to the High Castle.
 In cause of the complex topography of the route of the future line, the head of the Lviv Tramway, Józef Tomicki, proposed to build a "railless electric omnibus" line instead of a tram line, that is, a trolleybus.

 On November 27, 1952, regular trolleybus traffic on route No. 1 (Railway Station — Mickiewicz Square) was opened.
 At that time, the rolling stock consisted of five MTB-82D vehicles that ran on the line at intervals of every 20 minutes.

 In 1953, trolleybus route No. 2 (Mickievicz Square — Bohdanivka) was opened, with a length of 3.3 km.
 In 1954, this route was extended to Sknyliv railway station.
 In the same year, a line was laid from Mickiewicz Square along Shota Rustaveli and Stryiska to modern Hasheka Street (stop "7's km"), in three years - from Mickiewicz Square to Novyi Lviv, and in another year - to Holosko.

 In June 1963, the first LAZ 695T trolleybus, assembled at the Lviv Bus Plant, on the basis of a bus body with electrical equipment from decommissioned old MTB-82D trolleybuses, drove onto the streets of Lviv.

 On March 1, 2019, the Lviv City Council signed. a guarantee agreement with the EBRD regarding the purchase of 50 new trolleybuses manufactured by "Electron-trans" and the partial renewal of the trolleybus depot.

 On November 4, 2019, the first 10 Electron T19102 trolleybuses were presented at the trolleybus depot.
 The new trolleybuses have video surveillance cameras, USB ports for recharging phones and gadgets.
 Trolleybuses are equipped with two air conditioners for the interior and for the driver's cabin.

 In 2020-2021, LET and the authorities of Lviv intended to purchase 70-100 battery trolleybuses (with in-motion charging) with IFC loan funds, but city council members did not support this decision, citing too high interest rates.
 This project is now suspended.

 Lviv is the first city in Ukraine that started to use modern trolleybus catenary and spare parts (forks and crossings) of Elektroline company (Czech Republic).
 It was installed in 2021 during the reconstruction of the trolleybus catenary network on Kulparkivska street.
 The project was implemented with EBRD loan funds.